Radiconi/nodejs-fast-data-structures/README.md

 - Find next closest element
 - Find minimum or maximum

-This BST is realized implementing **Red-Black algorithm** to maintain tree balance for optimum time complexity.
+This BST is realized implementing **Red-Black algorithm** to maintain tree balance for optimal access time.

 ### Object creation
 You can create new BST object in several different ways: